 Branches of anthropology

-Branch of anthropology dealing with physical anthropology, human origins, evolution, and diversity.
+Branch of anthropology deals with physical anthropology, human origins, evolution, and diversity.
 Physical anthropologists work extensively on three major problems: human and inhuman primal evolution, human nature, and its significance (see also color), and the biological basis of human behavior.
 Equally of concern is the path that human evolution has taken and the processes it brings.

 To explain the diversity within and between human populations, physical anthropologists must study past populations of fossil hominids as well as nonhuman primates.
-The relationship between other primates and the nature of human anatomy and behavior has changed much since the early physical texts have evolved from modern humans to modern humans at least four million years ago.
+The relationship between other primates and the nature of human anatomy and behavior has changed much since the early physical texts evolved from modern humans to modern humans at least four million years ago.

 Anthropology: Physical Anthropology